 As we mentioned above, getting enough fiber in order to produce enough butyrate each day is possible through whole foods, but still 95% of us have trouble doing so on account of the hustle & bustle of jobs and family life, or availability of fresh vegetables.

-In these instances, it may be beneficial to use a butyrate postbiotic.
-But not all butyrate postbiotics work!
+In these instances, it may be beneficial to use a butyrate supplement.
+But not all butyrate supplements work!
 For example, those based on sodium butyrate don’t get to the colon (aka ‘large intestine’) where all good action happens.

 Where to find postbiotics Supplements

-CoreBiome® from Compound Solutions is one of the only postbiotics shown to deliver butyrate to the large intestine.
+CoreBiome® from Compound Solutions is the only postbiotic shown to deliver butyrate to the large intestine.
 In fact, CoreBiome® releases in both the small and large intestines to nourish the whole gut for optimal health and wellness.
 Look for CoreBiome® in these products: